Florida has been one of America’s top retirement destinations for decades, and nothing has happened recently to change that trend.

 It’s not just a lack of income tax.
 Florida’s tax code can be exceedingly gracious to qualifying homeowners.

-“One program to consider is Florida’s homestead exemption,” said Sean Burke, M.S., vice president at Stuart Estate Planning Wealth Advisors.
+“One program to consider is Florida’s homestead exemption,” said Sean Burke, M.S., vice president at Kirsner Wealth Management.
 “This allows you to reduce the tax liability on your home.
 When someone owns a property and makes it his or her permanent residence or the permanent residence of his or her dependent, the property owner may be eligible to receive a homestead exemption that would decrease the property’s taxable value by as much as $50,000.”

 Start Budgeting Extra for Healthcare — It’s Pricey in Paradise

-Many people nearing retirement are planning to buy a Medigap policy to supplement their Medicare insurance.
+Many people nearing retirement plan to buy a Medigap policy to supplement their Medicare insurance.
 If your destination is the Sunshine State, you will want to pad your budget with the expectation of larger premiums.

 There’s More to the Weather Than Sunshine — Make Sure You’re Down for It